 In the US, there are no public IP "dragnets" (otherwise known as passive surveillance).
 While ISPs can and do reply to subpoenas from law enforcement agencies for internet activity, these subpoenas have to be grounded in reasonable prior suspicion of illegal activity.
-We have communicated with several attorneys and ISPs about this but would welcome evidence otherwise which supports your theory.
+We have communicated with several attorneys and ISPs about this.

 Finally, you can always turn that feature off and still enjoy greatly enhanced privacy protection and improved internet experience.